 During their coursework, all Pacifica students are expected to have completed the National Institutes of Health web-based training "Protecting Human Research Participants."
 Doing psychological research raises important ethical concerns that need to be anticipated in the planning of research, and navigated with integrity during each stage of research.
 To these ends, the next sections will present the ethical principles derived from the American Psychological Association's ethical standards.
-In developing a research design and completing an application for approval, it is imperative that the following basic ethical principles be kept in mind.
+As you develop your research design and complete this application for approval, please keep the following basic ethical principles in mind.